 The muscles are used as a biofeedback system to identify the underlying cause of blockage from the person's subconscious mind via the nervous system.
 Muscle monitoring is used to access information from the bio-computer, the brain and the subconscious mind, in relation to the problem and also guides the practitioner to choose the priority correction in order to stimulate the person's innate healing capacity and supporting their physiology to return to normal function.

-Our life energy (chi) can become blocked by a number of factors such as emotional trauma, unresolved stress, nutritional deficiencies or self-limiting beliefs held in the subconscious mind.
-This blockage can cause a number of symptoms such as fatigue, poor immunity, aches and pains, headaches, allergies, emotional stress and much more.
+Our life energy (chi) can become blocked by a number of factors such as emotional or physical trauma, unresolved mental emotional and physical stress, nutritional deficiencies or self-limiting beliefs held in the subconscious mind.
+These blockages can cause a number of various symptoms such as fatigue, poor immunity, aches and pains, headaches, allergies, emotional stress and much more.

-It can help you upgrade your performance in every area of your life including relationships, efficacy and productivity at schools and in your workplace, problem solving and stress management.
+It can help you upgrade your performance in every area of your life including relationships, efficacy and productivity at schools and in your workplace, creative problem solving and improving your stress tolerance (your ability to handle stress).

 Origins of Kinesiology